bramba2000/spin-presentation/slides.md

 <div>

 - **Executable** if it could be executed immediately
-    - Assignements are always executable
+    - Assignments are always executable
 </div>

 <div>